ahawker/LovejoyBot/README.md

 * AIM (AOL Instant Messenger) service.
 User account (lovejoybot) is active 24/7 so students can ping for up-to-date notifications.

 NOTE: The lovejoybot service is no longer active since I've graduated and had my access expire.
+NOTE2: This was my first real hacking experience with python, so the code is rough.